flet-dev/website/docs/controls/navigationdrawer.md

 Example with icon name:
 ```
-selected_icon=ft.Icon(ft.Icons.BOOKMARK)
+selected_icon=ft.Icons.BOOKMARK
 ```
 Example with Control:
 ```
-selected_icon=ft.Icons.BOOKMARK
+selected_icon=ft.Icon(ft.Icons.BOOKMARK)
 ```

-If this icon is not provided, the NavigationRail will display `icon` in either state.
+If this icon is not provided, the NavigationDrawer will display `icon` in either state.

 ### ~~`selected_icon_content`~~